-I have always heard about people having a colonoscopy, and I thought that had to be one of the most unpleasant things ever.
+I always dreaded having a colonoscopy, thinking it had to be one of the most unpleasant experiences ever.

-When my doctor told me that because of age, he was going to send me to have a screening colonoscopy done, I started to dread the idea.
-A local center advertises it on TV, and I swear every time it sounds like they are saying "screaming colonoscopy"!
-The whole idea sounds kind of demeaning and, above all, pretty painful.
+When my doctor told me that, due to my age, he was going to send me to have a colonoscopy screening done, I loathed the idea.
+The whole experience sounds kind of demeaning and, above all, pretty painful.
 I mean, can you imagine what it would feel like to have that big scope shoved up your nether regions?

 My Initial Appointment and Prescription

 I was referred to the local hospital's digestive center, where they set me up with an appointment to see a doctor.
 When I went to that appointment, the doctor explained that I would need to take the day off before the procedure to prepare, and then also the day of the procedure.

 He wrote me a prescription for the prep solution, which in my case was something called TriLyte.
 He also told me that there would be no discomfort associated with the procedure and that I should not be concerned about it.
 There was also a list of foods that should not be eaten the week before the procedure, such as foods with red, purple, or blue dye.
 I was also not allowed to take iron supplements or aspirin in the week prior.

 What My Preparation Day Was Like